 - Signed summary of your on-line application form.
 Please refer to our How to Apply page.

 - A signed letter of application outlining the nature and duration of your visit to Ireland and including contact details.

 - 2 passport sized colour photos taken in the past six months that meet our specifications.

 - Original Hukou along with English translation and photocopies of both.

-- If you are married or have children under age eighteen, and your spouse or children are remaining at home, you should submit your marriage certificate and birth certificates for the children.
+- If you are married or have children under age eighteen, you should submit your marriage certificate and birth certificates for the children.

 - Details of any members of your family who are currently in Ireland or any other EU State should be provided.

-Please follow the link to find the application centre most convenient to you – information on Visa Application Centres
+Please follow the link to find the application centre most convenient to you – information on Visa Application Centers.

 - Evidence of sufficient funds for your trip.
 This should be in the form of an original bank savings certificate, bank deposit book or bank statement covering at least 6 months prior to the date of visa application.